ufcg-lsd/saps-engine/README.md

   SAPS Engine has seven main components:
   - **Submission Dispatcher**: Serves requests from a federation member, such as the creation and monitoring new work units, or the purge of processed data.
-  - **Task Catalogue**: Stores information of LANDSAT image data and its execution.
+  - **Task Catalogue**: Stores information of LANDSAT task data and its execution.
   - **Input Downloader**: Search at **Task Catalogue** for LANDSAT tasks in "created" state.
 This component assumes a NFS Server and FTP Server role and stores image data into a repository provided by an interation with **Fogbow Middleware**.
   - **Pre Processor**: Search at **Task Catalogue** for LANDSAT tasks already downloaded by **Input Downloader** for pre processing treatment, if necessary, before it arrives to **Scheduler**.
   - **Scheduler**: Order resources as it detects whether or not are images with "preprocessed" state in **Task Catalogue**, then redirects scheduled tasks to **Worker Nodes**, which performs the task processing.